mohsen-imani/Congestion-Aware-Routing-in-Tor/README.md

 - CUTOFF: this option controls the threshold for pruning the circuits.
 The default value is 600 mseconds which means circuits their median congestion time is greater than 600 mseconds will be used.

 # References:
+- [1].
+Wang, T., Bauer, K., Forero, C., and Goldberg, I. Congestion-aware path selection for Tor.
+In FC (February 2012).
-- Wacek, C., Tan, H., Bauer, K., and Sherr, M. An empirical evaluation of relay selection in Tor.
+- [2].
+Wacek, C., Tan, H., Bauer, K., and Sherr, M. An empirical evaluation of relay selection in Tor.
 In NDSS (February 2013).
-- Wang, T., Bauer, K., Forero, C., and Goldberg, I. Congestion-aware path selection for Tor.
-In FC (February 2012).